i2000s/en/notebooks/SystemAdmin.md

 For the first concern, this line of path and computer information may be greatly shortened following [this instruction](https://askubuntu.com/a/145626/390708).
 The full directory path can still be seen on the top of the terminal window or typing `pwd` command.
-For the second concern, [this code snap](https://askubuntu.com/questions/730754/how-do-i-show-the-git-branch-with-colours-in-bash-prompt) seems serving the goal, which can show the git branch and status information in red in the terminal prompt if possible.
+For the second concern, [this code snippet](https://askubuntu.com/questions/730754/how-do-i-show-the-git-branch-with-colours-in-bash-prompt) seems serving the goal, which can show the git branch and status information in red in the terminal prompt if possible.
-By understanding the two code snaps in the [shell prompt language](https://www.cyberciti.biz/tips/howto-linux-unix-bash-shell-setup-prompt.html), I made up the following code to replace the corresponding code session in `~/.bashrc` (yes, the code is used to replace the original PS1 setting code, not to be appended at the end of the file):
+By understanding the two code snippets in the [shell prompt language](https://www.cyberciti.biz/tips/howto-linux-unix-bash-shell-setup-prompt.html), I made up the following code to replace the corresponding code session in `~/.bashrc` (yes, the code is used to replace the original PS1 setting code, not to be appended at the end of the file):
 ```
 # Add git branch if its present to PS1.
 parse_git_branch() {